Austin-Williams/tdx-groth16-contribution/notes/journey.md

 - Tried for a few hours to get rustup (in Docker) to use rust v1.73.0 but for a reason we cannot debug, when we actually do the build it somehow always uses v1.87.0. (even when verifying that rust --version is v1.73.0 immediately before the cargo build command).
 Very odd.
 Going to try installing rust v1.73.0 only (and then if I have to, setting up firewall to block any network calls that might fetch any other version of rust -- hopefully will not come to that).

+- No luck.
+Truly baffling.
+Still somehow uses v1.87.0.
+- Fixed that, got close to a bit for but match , but not quite.
+Could not resolve bytes in metadata.
+- Calling it quits.
+3 days is enough time to try to get this to work.
+Changing direction here.